appium/appium/docs/en/writing-running-appium/tutorial/swipe-tutorial.md

 With default driver settings we can see elements outside of the view port on iOS, but cannot interact with them.
-We can check their values, but touch works unreliable.
+We can check their values, but touches are not reliable.
 Android UIAutomator2 with default settings allows you to see only elements located in the current view port.
 Android 'Espresso' `TODO`.